- Religion and Philosophy»

 Some of the hauntings in Florida include places in Clearwater Beach, Florida and also in Belleair, Florida.
-Let's explore some of the most haunted places in Florida present in these areas.
+Let's explore some of the creepiest ghost stories in the Tampa Bay area.

 The Belleview Biltmore Hotel in Belleair, Florida is one of the most haunted places in Florida.
 It was built in 1896 and opened its doors to the public in 1897 and owned by Henry Plant, the father of Morton Plant, a pretty well-known name around Pinellas County, Florida.
 The Belleview Biltmore Hotel is even on the list of National Historic Landmarks.